trapexit/mergerfs/README.md

 #### Why use FUSE?
 Why not a kernel based solution?

-As with any solutions to a problem there are advantages and disadvantages to each one.
+As with any solution to a problem, there are advantages and disadvantages to each one.

 A FUSE based solution has all the downsides of FUSE: